byzheng/my-website/content/post/refnotes-zotero/index.md

 ![](20220603181406.png "")

 No `year` field is exported in `Better BibLaTex` format.
 The post script can be used to export `year`.
 Add new field `zotero-key` to create a link with Zotero protocol (e.g.zotero://select/items/0_ZKCXPRFN) which can open the same item in Zotero.
+Add new field `zotero-pdf-key` to create a link with Zotero protocol (e.g.zotero://open-pdf/library/items/0_ZKCXPRFN) which can open the first attached pdf file in the list.

 ```js
 if (Translator.BetterBibLaTeX ) {